 Moreover, it's a wonderful talking point at the table: once friends thought I was serving a steak tartare - as an ex-vegetarian, I was just as surprised as they were!

-Normally you’d expect the beetroot to give the risotto or macarons an earthy taste but the result is instead ever so delicately sweet.
-Try these beetroot and chocolate flourless fondants – it’s not unlike the philosophy behind carrot cake (even this purple carrot cake!) or chocolate and zucchini/courgette cakes, where the vegetable just acts as a fun and extra squidgy ingredient.
-But here, in a gluten-free macaron, it’s a colourful change!
+Normally you'd expect the beetroot to give the risotto or macarons an earthy taste but the result is instead ever so delicately sweet.
+Try this chocolate beetroot cake - it's not unlike the philosophy behind carrot cake (even this purple carrot cake!) or chocolate and zucchini/courgette cakes, where the vegetable just acts as a fun and extra squidgy ingredient.
+But here, in a gluten-free macaron, it's a colourful change!

 This light risotto blushes with the beetroot, taking on the most vibrant natural red colour.
 The added touch of creamy horseradish just gives it that je ne sais quoi.
 It's healthy, cheap to make, and ideal to serve at any time of year - and great fun for the holiday season.